Resources, Recycling and Circular Economy

 • Implications related to the use of bioresources in the scope of bio-circular economy

-• General directives and orientations for the design and use of sustainable materials and processes derived considering plantbased bioresources
+• General directives and orientations for the design and use of sustainable materials and processes derived considering plant-based bioresources

 • Case studies: plasticized childhood